la2050/archive/_projects/2016/you-cant-get-ahead-if-you-cant-get-around-stories-research-on-howweroll.md

   Screening event at Impact Hub LA.

   All accompanied by communications & advocacy campaign.
+Please explain how you will define and measure success for your project.​: >- There are over 10 million people in LA County.
+When Metro was creating the expenditure plan for Measure M (LA County’s transportation ballot measure in November), about 48,000 people — or less than half a percent of the total population — was engaged in the process.
+Our goal is to increase this level of engagement by, most importantly, directly working with and mobilizing the people most affected by our transportation decisions — these include our most vulnerable populations like youth, students, older adults, and individuals with disabilities.

+  Our success will be measured by three metrics:

+  1) Number of new organic viewers, followers, and engagements on social media.
+  Our target goal is: 1,000 new followers.

+  2) Number of individuals and organizations we recruit and mobilize through letter writing campaigns, public comment letters and testimonies, petition signatures, and meetings with legislators and their staff.
+Our target goal is: cultivating and sustaining a leadership circle of more than  25 new individuals and 5 new organizations.

+  3) Number of advocacy meetings with newly cultivate leaders and elected officials and their staff.
+Target goal: At least 10 meetings total.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/you-cant-get-ahead-if-you-cant-get-around-stories-research-on-howweroll/scontent-sjc3-1.xx.fbcdn.net/v/t1.0-9/33962704_1968321119845978_1971477352793767936_n.png
 organization_name: Investing in Place